juvian/discord-image-dupe/README.md

 - watch: takes a channel id or name and starts keeping track of its images according to history.
 Only availale to admins
 - unwatch: takes a channel id or name and stops keeping track of its images.
 Only availale to admins
 - config: shows current server configuration.
 Only available to mods
-- help: displays link to here
+- help: displays link to github

 **Note: admin is either someone with the configured admin role or with administrator permissions.
 A mod is someone with the configured mod role or with manage guild permission**